 Map: Purchase the backcountry map at the Visitor Centre.
 You can also download the map online for planning purposes.

 Portaging: Keji Southern Lakes has many portage routes of various lengths and conditions.
 Sturdy water shoes or sneakers are essential.
 Practice portaging before arriving in Keji.
-Portage carts can be useful, but not always practical depending on the terrain.
+Portage carts can be useful, but not always practical (depending on the terrain).

-Keji Southern Lakes Canoe Trip Video
+Keji Southern Lakes Video — Amazing Canoeing in Nova Scotia

 Have you paddled in Kejimkujik Southern Lakes region?
 What was your experience like?
-Tell me in the comments below.
+Tell me in the comments below!

 Save this for later?
-Hover over the image to add to Pinterest!
+Hover over the image to add to Pinterest 👇